naeemark/pre-ml/README.md

  * **GET** `{baseURL}/api/feature/all` - Returns All features,
  * **GET** `{baseURL}/api/feature/{featureName}` - Returns a feature with the provided `featureName`

+### Development Cycle:
+- Distributes the whole development into Small tasks
+- [Each commit](https://github.com/naeemark/SwitchAccess/commits/master) shows a small progress
+- [Pull Requests](https://github.com/naeemark/SwitchAccess/pulls?q=is%3Apr+is%3Aclosed) are done for major tasks

 ## How do I get set up? ##